f(R) Gravity, relic coherent gravitons and optical chaos: Gravity waves in theories

 where $E_{\nu}^{\mu}$ is a tetrad, which is discussed more below.
 The summation runs from $\{-\infty,\mbox{ }\infty\}$.
 The product $\phi_{a}^{c}\phi_{\nu\sigma}=\delta h_{\mu\nu}$ is a harmonic oscillator operator

 The sum gives a delta function on $k$ and $k'$ and the first term is the Hamiltonian, which after the use of a commutator the RHS term is

-where the ZPE term has been dropped.
+where the zeta point energy (ZPE) term has been dropped.
 The first RHS term is a familiar Hamiltonian type of term, while the second term is similar to a squeeze operator in quantum optics \cite{key-23}.

 The tetrad $E_{\nu}^{\mu}$ is the amplitude of the field.
 This plays a role similar to the minimal electric field $E=\sqrt{\hbar\omega/V\epsilon_{0}}$ in box normalization \cite{key-24}.
-A plausible choice for tetrad is then $E_{\nu}^{\mu}=\sqrt{\alpha^{\prime}\omega}\delta_{\nu}^{\mu}$, where $\alpha^{\prime}$ is the string parameter and $\omega$ the frequency.
-For $\alpha^{\prime}\ll1/\omega$ this is a small term.
+A plausible choice for tetrad is then $E_{\nu}^{\mu}=\sqrt{\alpha\omega}\delta_{\nu}^{\mu}$, where $\alpha$ is the string parameter and $\omega$ the frequency.
+For $\alpha\ll1/\omega$ this is a small term.

 The curvature in quantum modes is then